Raúl García (footballer, born 1986): Athletic Bilbao

 On 31 August 2015, after a transfer request, García signed a four-year contract with Athletic Bilbao which included a release clause of €40 million.
-He scored in his first appearance, helping to a 3–1 home victory over Getafe CF where he featured 79 minutes.
+He scored in his first appearance, helping to a 3–1 home victory over Getafe where he featured 79 minutes.

 García made his 100th appearance for the club in October 2017.
 In late May 2018, after he had scored ten league goals in each of his first two seasons, he and Athletic agreed on a contract extension running to June 2020.

 On 20 July 2019, the 33-year-old García agreed to a one-year extension at the San Mamés Stadium until June 2021, with no release clause.
 He scored a career-best 15 goals that campaign (seven penalties) – entering the league's record books after becoming the first player to find the net in every month of a calendar year – but his team could only finish 11th.

 García became only the 11th player in La Liga history to reach 500 games in the competition on 31 December 2020, in a 1–0 home Basque derby loss to Real Sociedad.
+His 600th appearance came on 12 February 2024 in a 0–0 draw at Almería.

+In the final of the Copa del Rey against Mallorca on 6 April 2024, García was the first Athletic player to take a penalty in the deciding shoot-out, which he scored (his side went on to win 4–2); a commentator remarked "his pulse stayed steady".
+One week later, he announced his retirement from professional football at the end of the season, with the club praising him as an "unforgettable lion" in a statement.

+When he retired, García's tally of 609 Spanish top-flight matches was the third-best in history, only behind Joaquín and Andoni Zubizarreta's 622.

 International career

-From 2006 to 2009, García played with Spain under-21s, earning a total of 20 caps in the category and representing the nation at the 2009 UEFA European Championship, in a group stage exit.
+García played with the Spain under-21s from 2006 to 2009, earning a total of 20 caps in the category and representing the nation at the 2009 UEFA European Championship, in a group-stage exit.
 He also appeared for the under-19 team.

 On 29 August 2014, aged 28, García was named by full side manager Vicente del Bosque in a 23-man squad for matches against France and Macedonia in September.
-He made his debut on 4 September, starting and playing 58 minutes in a 1–0 friendly loss to the former.
+He made his debut on 4 September, starting and featuring 58 minutes in a 1–0 friendly loss to the former.

-In 2004 and 2005, García played in representative matches for both Navarre and the Basque Country.
+In 2004 and 2005, García took part in representative games for both Navarre and the Basque Country.